Post by CM

 Her choice of head wear did strike me as quite a funny and bold move, being Easter after all, a time oft associated with ladies donning their finest hats and parading at the races or peacocking on a perambulation.

 I love a good hat, and there’s been something of a millinery revival here in Ireland’s West recently, thanks in no small part to Ahascragh’s most famous son Philip Treacy, the slow ascent from recession and the general creativity and desire to inspire that runs through our veins.
-A number of hat designers from round these parts, including a school friend of these humble mice and very talented artist, Michelle Kearns, are being featured on a new programme on Irish TV (Sky 191) called The Hat Show, which starts tonight at 8.30pm, just FYI!
+A number of hat designers from round these parts, including a school friend of these humble mice and very talented artist, Michelle Kearns, are being featured on a new programme on Irish TV (Sky 191) called The Hat Show.

 Like a great deal of you out there I have a number of weddings lined up to attend this summer (and possibly another one in autumn), which I’m really looking forward to (and very much looking forward to dressing up for!).
 For last year’s batch I didn’t buy or hire a single headpiece, something I regretted a little, so this year I’m planning on wearing one to each nuptial celebration.
 There are so many ways to get your hat on, but looking through my current inspiration I’m either leaning towards pillbox styles or am going to go big or go home.